-Contributing to strengthening education in the Yungay commune, we have generated a practical learning program for the Yungay high schools, and in the same commune the Campanario high school.
-The students of the strategy program with dual alternation in the electrical specialty and administration with a logistics mention during the year 2023, of which 79 carried out internships in the Cholguán complex and 26 students carried out professional practice in both specialties.
+To contribute to strengthening education in the Yungay commune, we have generated a practical learning program for the Yungay high schools, and in the same commune, the Campanario high school.
+Students in the strategic program, followed dual tracks in electrical specialty and administration, with additional coursework in logistics during 2023.
+Seventy-nine carried out internships in the Cholguan complex and 26 students carried out professional practice in both specialties.